ClimescuLiliana/TESTING-THE-TODOIST-APPLICATION/manual_testing_jira_todoist.md

 </ul>

 <h3>1.4 Test Design</h3>
 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here: (https://docs.google.com/document/d/1xcOqpuw53SxTWgddkMyx7wggK_uOqahdYtrQ3AeTU1I/edit)
+The test cases can be accessed here: <a href="https://docs.google.com/document/d/1xcOqpuw53SxTWgddkMyx7wggK_uOqahdYtrQ3AeTU1I/edit">link</a>

 <h3>1.5 Test Implementation</h3>
 The following elements are needed to be ready before the test execution phase begins: